 Celeb: The only way to replace a beloved SNL cast member is with a beloved SNL cast member.
 While never a ferocious impressionist, one of the original Not Ready for Prime Time Players Jane Curtin has the look and wry delivery that would make her a great Warren backup.
 Curtin was also trending on New Year’s Eve for an expressed interest in ending the Republican Party, so there’s some fun crossover there, too.

-Cast: This is one of the roles SNL will have the hardest time deciding.
-As the more seasoned player, it would make sense if Leslie Jones got the part, but impressions aren’t exactly her thing.
-When Jones is on, she is unmistakably herself; when she is off — which is generally during impressions — she’s gamely reading the teleprompter.
-SNL might tap featured player Ego Nwodim, who hasn’t had an excess amount of screen time, but she’d surely have to prove herself a doppelgänger for the California senator.
+Cast: Now that Leslie Jones is gone, SNL might tap featured player Ego Nwodim, who hasn’t had an excessive amount of screen time, but she’d surely have to prove herself a doppelgänger for the California senator.

 Celeb: There’s a few celebrities that might make for a good Harris, and yet another SNL alum comes to mind: Maya Rudolph.
 Rudolph could certainly bind the former prosecutor’s evil eye and grander oratory style into a formidable impersonation.